carolinafishes/carolinafishes.github.io/pages/team.md

 knowledge not only allows us to gain a better understanding of the evolution of our own genomes, but also provides critical historical context for emergent challenges to both human health and conservation.</p>

-We are currently focusing on three core research topics
+We are currently focusing on three core research topics: </p>

-1) The factors that shaped marine fish biodiversity; with an emphasis on the mechanisms and functional consequences of gene family diversification in the innate immune system
+<p>1) The factors that shaped marine fish biodiversity; with an emphasis on the mechanisms and functional
+consequences of gene family diversification in the innate immune system </p>
-2) Leveraging the power of phylogenomic comparative methods to better understand critical aspects of SARS-CoV-1 and SARS-CoV-2 biology such as the durability of immunity following infections and the genetic mechanisms that enable zoonosis
+<p>2) Leveraging the power of phylogenomic comparative methods to better understand critical aspects of
+SARS-CoV-1 and SARS-CoV-2 biology such as the durability of immunity following infections and the genetic mechanisms that enable zoonosis</p>
-3) The development of theory and software to aid comparative phylogenomic research
+<p>3) The development of theory and software to aid comparative phylogenomic research</p>

 These topics work towards a goal of illuminating general rules of vertebrate evolution.
 In turn, this understanding can be applied to facilitate more effective stewardship of our planet, inform public